offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

  * `{bm} polypeptide` - A peptide of at least size 10.

+ * `{bm} amino acid residue` - The part of an amino acid that makes it unique from all others.

+   When two or more amino acids combine to make a peptide/protein, specific elements are removed from each amino acid.
+What remains of each amino acid is the amino acid residue.

  * `{bm} cyclopeptide/(cyclopeptide|cyclic peptide)/i` - A peptide that doesn't have a start / end.
 It loops.

    ```{svgbob}